The Eternal Winter

 Consequences: A Turning Point

 The environmental disaster of 535-537 CE marked a crucial turning point in Roman history.
-While the empire survived, its resilience was permanently weakened.
+The empire survived, but its resilience was permanently weakened.
 The immediate effects included:

 Looking Ahead

 As the sun finally brightened in 537 CE, the Roman world had changed irrevocably.
 In our next episode, we'll explore how the arrival of the Justinianic Plague dealt another devastating blow to an empire already reeling from environmental catastrophe.
-The question would no longer be whether Rome could maintain its power, but whether civilization itself could survive in a world turned upside down.
+The question would no longer be whether Rome could maintain its power.
+It would be whether civilization itself could survive in a world turned upside down.